Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Use.** Use an object, like opening a door or drinking a potion.

 ## Initiative
 The turn order in combat is determined by rolling initiative.
-To roll initiative, you can choose any die with a number of faces equal to or lower than your Courage Value (if you decide to roll at all).
+To roll initiative, you can choose any die with a number of faces equal to or lower than your Grit Value (if you decide to roll at all).
 The number rolled is where you are on initiative order: whoever rolled highest goes first, and whoever rolled lowest (or didn't roll at all) goes last.

 ## Physical Attacks
-When you take the attack action on your turn, you can attack a number of times equal to your Courage Modifier.
-When you make a physical attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick) you roll with a DT based on the opponent's DR. Watch out, if your Courage modifier is 0, you can't attack at all!
+When you take the attack action on your turn, you can attack a number of times equal to your Grit Modifier.
+When you make a physical attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick) you roll with a DT based on the opponent's DR. Watch out, if your Grit modifier is 0, you can't attack at all!

 **Success with a Cost.** When you hit with a physical attack and succeed with a cost, you deal only half damage.